OM Group

-OM Group Incorporated is a metal-based chemistry firm based in Cleveland, Ohio, United States.
+Vectra is a private metal-based chemistry firm based in St. Louis, Missouri, United States.
 It is a provider of speciality chemicals, advanced materials and technologies.
 The company was listed on the New York Stock Exchange prior to being privatized by Apollo Global Management in June 2015.

 Overview of Operations

 OM Group employs approximately 6,000 people and has locations in Canada, China, D.R.
 Congo, France, Finland, Germany, India, Japan, Malaysia, Singapore, Taiwan, the United Kingdom and the United States.